kulshekhar/ts-jest/docs/tech/e2e/index.md

 ---
 title: E2E tests flow
 ---
+*These are internal technical documents.
+If you're not a contributor to `ts-jest`, but simply trying to use the library you'll find nothing of value here*

 ## Preparing

 The preparation of E2E test directory is done in `scripts/e2e.js`.
 Here is the process: